agatha1108/Student-Portfolio/README.md

 # Laboratory Activity #5: Deploying API in Cloud

 This activity focuses on deploying APIs to a cloud platform.
-Participants will learn how to develop and deploy their APIs to Render, ensuring that their work is accessible online.
-The task requires deploying Laboratory Activity #4 to Render using the provided guide.
+Students will learn how to develop and deploy their APIs to Render, ensuring that their work is accessible online.
+The task requires deploying Laboratory Activity #4 to Render.

 Each folder contains the corresponding code and necessary files for its respective laboratory activity.
-Follow the instructions within each folder for implementation and testing.